daft-engineers/vocoder/README.md

 # Licence

 The project is licenced under the Mozilla Public License Version 2.0.
-More details can be found in the licence file.
+More details can be found in the licence file, and [here](https://choosealicense.com/licenses/mpl-2.0/).

 # Continuous integration